benduong2001/benduong2001.github.io/index.md

 Hello, I am **Benson Duong**.
 I am a Data Science student at the University of California, San Diego, learning about the fields of data science, programming, analysis, statistics, and machine learning.
 My projects and work have a recurring interest in social data, looking into business data or map data.

+* I fluently work with Python for 5 years, using it to perform my data science projects and automate/streamline my day-to-day tasks for efficiency.
+* My frequent python packages include Pandas and NumPy for data transformation/analysis, GeoPandas, Scikit-Learn for machine learning, and Tensorflow for Deep Learning- all with 3 year fluency.
-I program with Python, using it to perform my data science work and automate/streamline tasks for efficiency.
-My frequent python packages include Pandas, NumPy, GeoPandas, Scikit-Learn.
-I also work with SQL, Tableau, and Excel.
-Other non data-science related languages or tools that I work with include JavaScript, Java, Git Bash, Docker.
-But I don't stop learning, and for these past several weeks, have been self-learning dbt (data build tool), DuckDB (a DBMS for analytics), and PowerBI.
+* I also work with SQL, Tableau, and Excel.
+* Other non data-science related languages or tools that I work with include JavaScript, Java, Git Bash, Docker.
+* But I don't stop learning, and for these past several weeks, have been self-learning dbt (data build tool), DuckDB (a DBMS for analytics), and PowerBI.

 [Resume](BensonDuongLtxResumeV13.pdf)